 5. Do Your Laundry

 Worried you may have been around someone with lice?
 Lice die when exposed to temperatures greater than 128.3°F for 5 or more minutes.
 Prevent a lice outbreak by tossing your clothing, hat, jacket, scarf, gloves, and any other items into the washer.
 Use hot water (130° F or higher), and then dry on high heat.
 Soak your combs and brushes in the wash, too.
 Can’t wash an item?
-Place it in a plastic bag and put it in the freezer for 3 weeks.
+Place it in a plastic bag for 2 weeks.